A Heteroskedasticity-Robust Overidentifying Restriction Test with High-Dimensional Covariates: Additional Discussions and Details

-where $\delta_j$ denotes the $j$-th standard basis of $\mathbb{R}^p$ whose components are all zero except the $j$-th equaling one, and $\mu_{\omega}$ is a positive tuning parameter satisfying Assumption \ref{as:tuning}(ii).
-The restriction to solve $\hat\Omega^{(1)}$ controls the estimation error, and the transformation from $\hat \Omega^{(1)}$ to $\hat\Omega$ is for symmetry\footnote{The symmetrization is unnecessary for convergence, while we use the \texttt{fastclime} R package \citep{pang2014fastclime} for efficient computation, which follows \citet{cai2011constrained} to produce a symmetric estimator.} such that $\hat\Omega_{jk} = \hat\Omega_{kj}$.
-Lemma \ref{lem:CLIME} provides the convergence rates of the CLIME estimator specified by (\ref{eq:clime}).

-\subsection{Relation between $\pi$ and $\pi_A$}
+\subsection{Relation between $\pi$ and $\pi_{A}$}

-As discussed in Section \ref{sec:overid} of the paper, the true $\pi$ is of our interest while we work with the data scale-invariant version of $\pi_A$ (or $\pi_{A^*}$).
+For simplicity of discussion, we do not distinguish $A$ from $A^*$ in this section, and we use $A^*$ to be consistent with the alternative set (\ref{eq: HAstar}).
+As discussed in Section \ref{sec:overid} of the paper, the true $\pi$ is of our interest while we work with the data scale-invariant version of $\pi_{A^*}$.
 It is thus helpful to look into the relation between $\pi$ and the identified $\pi_{A^*}$ for a clearer picture of the alternative set $\mathcal{H}_{M}(t)$ defined as (\ref{eq: HAstar}).
-Below are several illustrative examples.
-Example \ref{eg:Astar0} shows that perfectly parallel $\pi$ and $\gamma$ cause zero $\pi_{A^*}$ even if $\pi\neq 0$, and hence the M test, as well as all other overidentification tests, has no power against invalid IVs.
-Example \ref{eg: define Rstar} shows that when $\pi$ and $\gamma$ are far away from perfectly parallel, the alternative set defined by $\|{A^*}^{1/2}\pi_{A^*}\|_\infty$ is similar to that defined by $\|{A^*}^{1/2}\pi\|_\infty$ under sparsity.
+Below are two illustrative examples.
+Example \ref{eg:Astar0} shows that perfectly parallel $A^{*1/2}\pi$ and $A^{*1/2}\gamma$ cause a zero $\pi_{A^*}$ even if $\pi\neq 0$, and hence the M test has no power to detect invalid IVs.
+Other overidentifying restriction tests also have no power under similar conditions.
+Example \ref{eg: define Rstar} shows that when $A^{*1/2}\pi$ and $A^{*1/2}\gamma$ are far away from perfectly parallel, the alternative set defined by $\|A^{*1/2}\pi_{A^*}\|_\infty$ is similar to that defined by $\|{A}^{*1/2}\pi\|_\infty$ up to a square root term of sparsity indices.